Data Storage Devices 101: A Guide to All Devices Used To Store Data and Images

 Data Storage.

 Primary storage devices are comprised of firmware storage, such as ROM and HDD.
 Secondary devices are primarily USB driven, such as USB memory sticks and flash drives.
-SD & MicroSD cards are also a popular type of secondary storage, mostly on today’s cell phones and smart phones.
+SD & MicroSD cards are also a popular type of secondary storage, mostly on today’s cell phones and smartphones.
 The most popular devices for storing data and images usually fall into the secondary category.

-Data Storage Failures and Recovery.
+Data Storage Failures and Recovery

 microSD Drives: Today we have a few sub categories, microSDHC & microSDXC.
 These handy devices can become damaged out of the blue.
 They are among the most commonly impaired, as so many cell phones and other devices (such as tablets or smartphones) have adapters where MicroSD cards are inserted to store device data.
 Constant or improper insertion can lead to damage.
 More about micro SD card data recovery.